lukasoyen/bazel_linux_packages/README.md

-# Bazel extension for downloading and extracting debian packages
+# Bazel Extension for downloading and extracting Debian/Ubuntu packages.

 This `bazel` extension enables downloading and extracting `*.deb` into a `bazel` repository.
 This can be used to run binaries packaged as `*.deb` packages or